MicrosoftDocs/office-docs-powershell/repo_docs/NEW_CMDLETS.md

     You will need to add the title and also applicable metadata for the cmdlet and also for each parameter.

-    **Example metadata for each parameter:** Notice the Applicable tag is added with appropriate 'whitelisted' product name.
+    **Example metadata for each parameter:** Notice the `applicable` and `title` tag is added with appropriate 'whitelisted' product name.

     ```
     external help file: Microsoft.OutlookApps.StaffHub.PowershellCmdlets.dll-Help.xml